afloesch/rfactor2-server-setup/README.md

   I didn't do a huge amount of load testing on the server before writing this up so if you find that you consistently have problems with 40 people or whatever on a t2.micro instance your best bet is going to be to delete the stack in CloudFormation, and then recreate it with a slightly larger instance size.
 Remember you can always stop the instance and start it again when you want it if you only want to pay for what you use.

   If you are running multiple rFactor2 servers on one large instance and start experiencing lag, the bottleneck may actually be the network, and you would be better off running multiple smaller servers with fewer rFactor2 servers running on them to spread out the network load over more machines and interfaces.

-- **Are you available to help me out with *XXXXXXXX***

-  Sorry probably not.
-If you follow the steps in the guide carefully you should be gtg, but if there's someway I can make this guide more clear, or something you feel is missing, please drop a comment on it.